salmagouda/data-engineering-capstone/README.md

 ```

 When you are done, in a google bucket you should have two CSV files and in  BigQuery you should have all tables.

+**Note**: for running spark and pyspark script I used, you need to follow along [Week 5 tutorials](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/05-batch) used for setup and adjust the script accordingly.

 ### Creating Visualisations